Research Projects

 Feature Engineering for Robotics

 Developing feature engineering algorithms for Artificial Intelligence (AI) of robots is another research topic.
 For the RoboCup I have developed image processing and computer vision algorithms for the Standard Platform League together with the HTWK University Leipzig.
 Currently I have started a new robot vision project based on a Raspberry Pi computer with a HD camera module.
 The Raspberry offers a full featured linux platform, which supports many programming languages, and has more computing power than a NAO robot of the RoboCup at the fraction of the price, which is ideal for pupils, students and universities.
-The topics of the current algorithms include:

 • play ground recognition using color calibrations,